nbrown02/Test-Status-Report/README.md

 * Add your Organization and Project Name - this will be in your Azure DevOps URL https://dev.azure.com/{OrganizationName}/{ProjectName}/
 * Hit load (note: you may get prompted for a login here, choose organisational account and enter your Azure DevOps email)
 * Voila - your report is created!

-### Guidance
-The types of questions to ask when using this report are:
-* How much testing is complete?
-* What is the current status of tests passing, failing, or being blocked?
-* How many tests are defined for each PBI/User Story?
-How many of these tests are passing?
-* Which PBIs/User Stories are at risk?
-* Which PBIs/User Stories aren't sufficiently stable for release?
-* Which PBIs/User Stories can we ship today?

 ### Screenshots